susanyang17/doc/tutorial/database.md

 ## Listen Events
-There are 2 buttons on the page we need to listen to their click event and implement the related application logic.
+There are 2 buttons on the page that we need to listen to their click event and implement related application logic.
 Specify 2 buttons' id so that you can easily listen to events of them.

 ```xml
 <button id="save" label="Save to Database" />